ostrowr/send-me-a-secret/README.md

 This library allows you to easily do 2 things:

 1. Generate a private-public key pair and (optionally) upload the public key to GitHub for anyone to use!
 After running `initialize`, you shouldn't ever have to remember opaque gpg commands or the path to your private key.
 2. Run a tiny web app that uses `encrypt` compiled into WebAssembly.
 This way, you can just send somebody a link (e.g. [ostro.ws/send-me-a-secret](https://ostro.ws/send-me-a-secret)) to easily encrypt a message using my public key.
 If they don't trust their browser (or their browser extensions) they can always download and run the `send-me-a-secrey` binary directly.
-This is just a proof-of-concept; I'll improve it so you can encrypt using anyone's public key!

 ## Usage